rdkcmf/rdk-aamp/README.txt

 						will default to 2 if out of range value is given enable_videoend_event=<X>	Enable/Disable Video End event generation; default is 1 (enabled) enable_setvideorectangle	 Enable AAMP to set rectangle property to sink .
-Default is false(disabled)
+Default is false(disabled) discontinuity-timeout=<X>  Value in MS after which AAMP will try recovery for discontinuity stall, after detecting empty buffer, 0 will disable the feature, default 3000

 =================================================================================================================
 Overriding channels in aamp.cfg